PRO

 Cross-Platform Arb Scanner

-Live scan for price divergences between Kalshi and Polymarket.
+Two scanners in one: political markets (Kalshi vs Polymarket) and sports game lines (Kalshi vs DraftKings).
 KL divergence scoring — ARB FLAGGED when the gap is big enough to act on.

 How the scanner scores gaps